SondagesPro/LS-sendMailCron/README.md

   - Minimum delay between invitation and first reminder
   - Minimum delay between each reminders
   - Same and more in each surveys setting
+  - If plugin validate the email (this allow only one email by token)
 - To test the plugin you need to call it via PHP Cli `php yourlimesurveydir/application/commands/console.php plugin cron --interval=1` (remind: it send email in this way)
 - This line can be added in your crontab or Task Scheduler